JWWeatherman/bitcoin_security_threat_model/README.md

 developers, investors and users better understand the security of bitcoin.
-Threats are assumed to be any activity designed to prevent bitcoin from accomplishing it's mission to become cash (including a unit of account).
+Threats are assumed to be any activity designed to prevent bitcoin from accomplishing its mission to become cash (including a unit of account).
 Under each threat is a description of the threat, the safety features designed to protect against the threat,